This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Press the dough firmly into a lightly buttered 5-inch baking dish using your fingertips or the back of a spoon.
+- Press the dough evenly into a buttered 5×5-inch baking dish with your fingertips or the back of a spoon.

-- Bake 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool, about 20 minutes.
+- Bake for 18 to 20 minutes, until the edges are lightly golden.
+Set aside to cool for about 20 minutes.

-- Evenly spoon the cooked cherries and sauce over the top of the cooled cookie crust.
-Set aside.
+- Spoon the cherries and sauce evenly over the cooled crust.

-- Allow the pie to cool or enjoy while still warm.
-Top with whipped cream or ice cream, if desired.
+- Let the pie cool for a few minutes, or serve it warm with whipped cream or ice cream, if desired.

 Notes